 Though running on Unreal Engine 3, like Mortal Kombat, Injustice features a different control scheme including holding back to block rather than a block button as well as a dedicated button for interacting with the environments.
 This feature allows for the characters to perform maneuvers involving objects within the stage.
 However, different characters use the same environmental objects in different ways.
 A character with super strength like Solomon Grundy may pick up a car and smash an opponent with it, but someone like Batman would be unable to do so, and would instead smash his opponent's face into the hood of the car.
 There are three main attack buttons (light, medium, strong) and one "gimmick" button that performs character-specific tasks.
 For Wonder Woman, it performs a stance change between sword/shield and lasso.
 For Superman it burns a bit of meter to enhance damage for a set period of time.

 Additionally, stage transitions return from Mortal Kombat vs DC Universe, allowing players to move throughout various parts of each arena over the course of the fight.
-The game is expected to receive a T rating and will not feature Fatalities, but instead, elaborate and over-the-top super moves such as punching an opponent into space (which result in lethal injuries, otherwise known as Fatalities).
+The game is expected to receive a T rating and will not feature Fatalities, but instead, elaborate and over-the-top super moves such as punching an opponent into space, with the in-universe explanation that the less superhuman characters are surviving their injuries thanks to a medicine that allows human characters like Batman and Green Arrow to go toe-to-toe with metahuman characters like Black Adam and Solomon Grundy.
 The game will, however, feature a certain amount of blood as well as physical changes to characters to show damage.

 At EVO 2012, when a brief demo was shown explaining the classes of characters and some background-based mechanics, there appeared to be twenty four slots on the character select screen and fifteen slots on the arena select screen.